bruceravel/demeter/documentation/Athena/process/deg.rst

 .. _fig-degplot:

 .. figure::  ../../_images/deglitch_plot.png
    :target: ../_images/deglitch_plot.png
    :width: 100%

 .. _fig-degpoint:

 .. figure::  ../../_images/deglitch_point.png
    :target: ../_images/deglitch_point.png
    :width: 100%

 .. _fig-degpointremoved:

 .. figure::  ../../_images/deglitch_pointremoved.png
    :target: ../_images/deglitch_pointremoved.png
    :width: 100%

 .. subfigend::
    :width: 0.45
-    :label: fig_deglicth_points
+   :label: _fig-deglicthpoints

    (Left) This is an example of data the needs deglitching.
 In this case, there was a problem with data channels not arriving at the measurement computer in the proper sequence.
 This timing problem resulted in occasionally spikes in the data.
 (Right) A point has been selected for removal.
 The point flagged for removal is indicated with a little orange circle.
 (Bottom) The selected point has been removed from the data.
 The deglitching margins are displayed along with the data.

 The second method for removing glitches is more automated.
 In the figure above, the deglitching margins are shown by the pink lines.
 Those